MrRedRhino/mc-server-installer/README.md

  - Velocity-proxy
  - Paper
  - Vanilla
+ - Purpur
+ - Fabric
  ---
 ### Coming soon:
- - Fabric
- - Forge
+ - Forge (maybe, they don't have a download API)
- - Pufferfish
+ - Pufferfish (maybe, they don't have a download API)

+ - Aikair-Flags
- - Purpur
+ - More config settings